Pay your Microsoft Customer Agreement Azure or Microsoft Online Subscription Program Azure bill

 - India supports debit and credit cards through Visa and Mastercard.

-If the default payment method of your billing profile is check or wire transfer, follow the payment instructions shown on your invoice PDF file.
+If the default payment method of your billing profile is wire transfer, follow the payment instructions shown on your invoice PDF file.

 Alternatively, if your invoice is under the threshold amount for your currency, you can make a one-time payment in the Azure portal with a credit or debit card using Pay now.
 If your invoice amount exceeds the threshold, you can't pay your invoice with a credit or debit card.
 You'll find the threshold amount for your currency in the Azure portal after selecting Pay now.

-When multiple invoices are remitted in a single check or wire transfer, you must specify the invoice numbers for all of the invoices.
+When multiple invoices are remitted in a single wire transfer, you must specify the invoice numbers for all of the invoices.

 Bank details used to send wire transfer payments